GSI-CS-CO/mtca_mmc_firmware/README.md

 NOTE: This is still experimental.
 Flashing ends with error but MMC is flashed and works.
+When ARM-USB-OCD is connected to PC for the first time then repeat command "make flash-mmc-openocd" twice.

 Test was done using Olimex ARM-USB-OCD and Olimex ARM-JTAG-20-10 adapter

 https://www.olimex.com/Products/ARM/JTAG/ARM-USB-OCD/